Von der Leyen's summer plans undisclosed, after Ukraine snub

 The invite had been sent while she was away on mission in Turkey and Jordan.

-Her chief of cabinet, Bjorn Seibert, responded on her behalf in a letter he signed, informing Zelensky that she would not go.
+Her chief of cabinet, Björn Seibert, responded on her behalf in a letter he signed, informing Zelensky that she would not go.

 Heads of cabinet do not, according to protocol, respond to heads of state.